liquidaty/sxupdate/README.md

 ### Features
 - Extremely lightweight and simple to use
-  * total static library size is approximately 100kb, which is literally tens of thousands of times smaller than many other auto-updater static libraries that may be a Gb in size
+  * total static library size is approximately 100kb, which is literally tens of thousands of times smaller than many other auto-updater static libraries that may be > 1 Gb in size

-- Cross-platform support (Windows, MacOS, Linux)
+- Cross-platform (Windows, MacOS, Linux, BSD etc)

 - Works with code in any language that can call a C function and pass it a C callback
-  * please feel free to open an issue ticket, and/or a PR, if you are looking to use this, or have already used it, with a different programming language
+  * To do: add wrappers for other languates.
+Please feel free to open an issue ticket, and/or a PR, if you are looking to use this, or have already used it, with a different programming language

 - Suitable for both command-line and UI-based applications